Properly socializing your Great Dane is one of the most important tasks for an owner, but how to approach socialization isn’t always well understood.

 Lots of people get freaked out at the thought of going to the dentist or doctor, so it’s completely reasonable to see why your dog might be frightened as well.

-It’s a new place, with new people, new smells, and they’re getting pricked and poked.
+It’s a new place, with new people, and new smells, and they’re getting pricked and poked.
 No wonder your Great Dane is a little uneasy about the place!

 Much like us humans, whether or not we like the doctor, we know that it’s a good place for our health.
 Well, the vet is the same for our Danes.